The Official Success Guide for The Great Canadian Giving Challenge

 Establish a loyal and robust connection with a new donor.
 Tell a compelling and engaging story about your fundraising efforts, including a spotlight on the people or the cause you support, and highlight why your supporters’ help is critical.

-• Give donors a sense of urgency by clearly stating that your campaign is only running for a specific period as part of the Great Canadian Giving Challenge (June 1st to 30th).
+• Give donors a sense of urgency.
+Clearly state that your campaign is only running for a specific period of time, as part of the Great Canadian Giving Challenge (June 1st to 30th).

-• Be emotional; sometimes, people want to know what issues your organization is fighting for and what hope is there with their donations.
-Studies have shown that if you start your message with a sad tone and then gradually bring that message with a more hopeful demeanour, there is a higher likelihood of more donations.
+• Be emotional; sometimes.
+People want to know what issues your organization is fighting for and what hope their donation can achieve.
+Studies have shown that if you start your message with a sad tone and then gradually bring that message up with a hopeful demeanour, there is a higher likelihood of donations.

 • Convey precisely how these dollars will translate into a solution.
 People want to feel their dollars will go a long way.